nushell/nushell.github.io/book/creating_errors.md

 * The title of the error
 * The label of error message, which includes both the text of the label and the span to underline

 You can use the `error make` command to create your own error messages.
-For example, let's say you had your own command called `my-command` and you wanted to give an error back to the caller about something wrong the the parameter that was passed in.
+For example, let's say you had your own command called `my-command` and you wanted to give an error back to the caller about something wrong with a parameter that was passed in.

 First, you can take the span of where the argument is coming from: